About a year ago I received a message on one of my socials. It was one of those ‘all rounders‘ from Melinda Messenger. ( So, not sent just to me. )

 In a past life I photographed Melinda.
 Long lens, paparazzi style – so normally without her permission.

 When I moved into investigative journalism, I forgot all about Melinda.
-After all Melinda had nothing to do with the dark state, they’re corrupt practices and all those classified operations which you pay for but they like to keep secret.
+After all Melinda had nothing to do with the dark state, their corrupt practices and all those classified operations which you pay for but they like to keep secret.

 Then, after a family tragedy, I went on a journey.
 I found me – spirituality – my inner soul.